libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 1. Click the extension icon in the upper right of Chrome.
 1. Hold Ctrl while clicking "Connection Dialog" to open it in a tab.
-1. Open Chrome's ⋮ menu in the upper right (Alt-F shortcut).
+1. Open Chrome's ⋮ menu in the upper right (Alt+F shortcut).
 1. Expand the "More tools" submenu.
 1. Select the "Create shortcut..." option.
 1. Check the "Open as window" option to automatically open it as a window.